Fever in Babies—What Parents Should Know

 The idea that teething causes a fever in babies is largely a myth.
 Research has shown that teething does not make babies sick.
 If your teething baby has a fever call your doctor to rule out an infection.

-What is the best thing to do when a baby has a fever?
+What is the best thing to address fevers in babies?

 A fever can cause young children to become fussy, lethargic, and sweat so much that they become dehydrated (dark yellow pee and a dry, sticky tongue).
-That’s why it’s good to offer plenty of fluids to help bring down a fever.
+That’s why it’s good to offer plenty of fluids to help bring down a fever for babies.

 One of the signs that make pediatricians the happiest is when a baby wants to play a little…even if they have a fever.
 Their body temperature dropping even one degree can help them feel better.